Infinite-Sage/Recipe-Site-Traffic-Prediction/README.md

 Business Recommendations

-    Deploy Logistic Regression for homepage recipe selection to avoid wasting slots on low-traffic recipes
+    Deploy Logistic Regression for homepage curation—it’s a precision monster that minimizes false positives, saving homepage space for recipes that actually get clicks.

-    Use Random Forest as a secondary model to find even more high-traffic recipes
+    Use Random Forest as a secondary model when you want a broader net—great for exploring untapped high-traffic gems with a balanced precision-accuracy trade-off.

-    Prioritize high-protein and higher-calorie recipes in categories like Vegetables, Potatoes, and Pork
+    Prioritize high-protein, higher-calorie recipes, especially in Vegetables, Potatoes, and Pork.
+They’re consistently strong performers—think marketing campaigns, featured highlights, and homepage slots.

-🔧 Requirements

-- Python 3.x
-- pandas
-- numpy
-- scikit-learn
-- matplotlib
-- seaborn
-- xgboost
+    Weekly model monitoring: Keep an eye on precision and recall to adjust thresholds fast.
+Stay agile with marketing and content adjustments.

+    Next Level: Consider adding user engagement metrics (like clicks, time on page) to refine the model.